 - Stage IIIb – eGFR between 30-44

-The treatment of Kidney Failure depends on identifying the underlying cause of Kidney Failure as well as the type and stage of Kidney Failure and aims at restoring the function of the kidneys at the earliest and preventing further kidney damage.
+The treatment depends on identifying the underlying cause as well as the type and stage of kidney failure.
+It aims at restoring the function of the kidneys at the earliest and preventing further kidney damage.

-The medical management of Kidney Failure depends on the cause and may include the following:
+The medical management depends on the cause and may include the following:

 - Replacement of fluids - IV administration of fluids is done as long as there is no fluid overload